The Churn Tax: The Full Cost Your Churn Rate Hides

 Most companies track Layer 1 and stop there.

 Layer 2: The organizational cost to replace lost revenue.
-When a customer churns, the sales team has to find, sell, close, and onboard a replacement.
-Sales capacity, commission, T&E, management overhead.
+When a customer churns, the sales team has to find, sell, close, and onboard a replacement, burning sales capacity, commission, T&E, and management overhead.
 Every dollar of churned revenue costs roughly $0.34 in sales resources to backfill.
 At $300M ARR, the company spends $9.1M per year in sales effort replacing revenue it already had.

-One-third of your sales budget running on a treadmill.
+One-third of your sales budget runs on a treadmill.

-No churn report captures this number because it never existed on paper.
-The revenue was real.
+Churn reports miss this number because it never existed on paper, even though the revenue was real.

 The Real Number

-Add those three layers together and a $300M company with a 9% churn rate isn't losing $27M per year.
+Add those three layers together and a $300M company with a 9% churn rate is losing $40.5M per year, well past the $27M on the board deck.

-The gap between the number leadership sees ($27M) and the full economic cost ($38.3M) is 42%.
-The Churn Tax.
-And it grows with your ARR.
+The gap between the number leadership sees ($27M) and the full economic cost ($40.5M) is 50%.
+That gap is the Churn Tax, and it grows with your ARR.

 Based on a 9% revenue churn rate and conservative assumptions.
 3-year cumulative accounts for compounding at 9% net ARR growth.